timberline-secondary/hackerspace-lab/lannister/README.md

 #Lannister: LDAP and PXE install server

 ##LDAP
-Student uid start: 1000
+Student uid start: yy000 (where yy is the two digit year the student account was created)
-Student gid start: 1001

 ### Bulk user import
 Requires a CSV file with 3 columns: username, first_name, last_name